State Mile Guide: #5 Connecticut

 Motto: Qui transtulit sustinet (He who transplanted sustains)

 The most profilic Nutmegger Miler in state history Jan Merrill set a U.S. Mile record in 1977, was a USA indoor Mile champion and a 1976 Olympian at 1500 meters.
-On the men's side, seven athletes from Connecticut have broken the magical 4 minute mark with Donn Cabral's 3:56.41 indoors in 2013 topping the list.
+On the men's side, seven athletes from Connecticut have broken the magical 4 minute mark with Henry Wynne's 3:51.26 (#7 U.S. all-time indoors) in March 2019 topping the list.

 1976 Olympian Jan Merrill set the U.S. Mile record of 4:30.98 in 1977.